JackMoaby/RitAngle-2023/docs/Utility Classes.md

 ```

 ### function `getPermutationIterator()`
+This function is an extension of [getPermurationArray](###getPermurationArray) which generates the next permutation of an input array

+> **Note**
-This function is an extension of [getPermurationArray](###getPermurationArray) which allows for larger than 10 array elements to be entered, without the fear of using up all of your RAM and your computer dieing.
+> This function allows for arrays larger than 10 without fear of my RAM exploding

 ```JavaScript
 const sampleArray = [1, 2, 3, 4]